Ugholaf/tp/docs/UserGuide.md

 ![Tag Delete After](images/TagDeleteAfter.png)

-Wonderful!
-You have successfully deleted a tag.

 <br>

 #### 7.4.3.
 Editing a tag: `tag edit`

-If you make a mistake or want to update your `TAG`, you can simply update it with this command.
+If you make a mistake or want to update your `TAG`, you can simply update it using the `tag edit` command as shown below.
+This command will change the existing tag name in all contacts and todos to the new tag name.

 **Format:** `tag edit t/TAG1 t/TAG2`

 <div markdown="block" class="alert alert-info">

 **:information_source: Info**<br>
-* The new Tag must not have the same name as any other existing tags.
+* The new `TAG` must not have the same name as any other existing tags.
-* `TAG1` represents the current name of the tag and `TAG2` represents the new name of the tag.
+* `TAG1` represents the current tag name and `TAG2` represents the new tag name.
-* This command will replace `TAG1` in all contacts and todos to `TAG2`.

 </div>